VPN statistics - what the numbers tell us about vpns (1)

 6. Global interest in VPNs continues to increase

 There has long been interest in VPNs across the globe and, according to Google Trends, there was a substantial increase in 2020.
-As a matter of fact, search volume has only grown over the past five years.
-You’ll notice a sharp spike in the global search traffic around September 25, 2022 — that was when Russia announced it was to start mobilizing civilians for the war in Ukraine.
+Additionally, you’ll notice a sharp spike in the global search traffic around September 25, 2022 — that was when Russia announced it was to start mobilizing civilians for the war in Ukraine.

 7. Only 17 out of 70 countries assessed by Freedom House are considered “free”

-8. The UAE has the highest VPN adoption
+8. Qatar has the highest rate of VPN adoption

 Conversely, of the 85 countries surveyed, Madagascar has the lowest adoption rate (just 0.79 percent of the population in 2021).